xslingcn/xslingcn.github.io/content/posts/open-world-analysis/index.md

 ## Grand Theft Auto V

-Take a look at Grand Theft Auto V first, having “nearly 170 million units sold-in to date” and being the “best-selling game of the past 10 years in the U.S.” (Take-Two Interactive 10), it has been made a sort of cultural symbol representing all video games by gaining epic success and enormous popularity.
+Having “nearly 170 million units sold-in to date” and being the “best-selling game of the past 10 years in the U.S.” (Take-Two Interactive 10), Grand Theft Auto V (GTA V) has been made a sort of cultural symbol representing all video games by gaining epic success and enormous popularity.
 What has made it topped among all the AAA (high-budget, high-profile) games with incredible vitality is undoubtedly its groundbreaking game design, particularly, its open-world game design.

 ![The sales data of GTA V](0002.png)*The impressive sales score of GTA V (Take-Two Interactive 10)*